kbrk/js-basics/README.md

 Stores callbacks for asynchronous operations that are ready to be executed.
 The callbacks are sent to the call stack using the FIFO principle.

+## Promise
+Promise is an object to handle asynchronous processes that take some time like API calls, file loading etc. It contains pending, resolved and rejected stages.
+The pending stage is the stage where the process is running.
+The resolved means that the process was completed successfully, and the result was returned.
+The rejected means, the process, somehow, provide an error.